gochanadev/floasis-items-react/README.md

 - deployer needs to go into one or more smart contracst (like the NFT contract) and update strings like metadata standard data
 - explain how handle FLOW_ENV in package.json and vercel
 - in svg_prep, dev will need to change the artist name and series name when adding art on-chain
+- don't forget, if I change the testnet address for the official floasis project, I need to change it here as well wherever it is used, ex. in flow.json
+- for developer deployer, the artist name and series name in the setup_store script will need to line up with the CSF file for inventory

 ### Run emulator
 go run ./overflow/setup_web/setup_web.go